modulr/sails-angularjs/README.md

 #[Modulr](http://www.modulr.io)

-Open Source Framework for ERP´s Development
+The Base for Developing any Project

 Before you start take a look at [http://www.modulr.io](http://www.modulr.io)